rmylonas/MetaDB/README.md

 Once uploaded, you can select the *Assays* you want to import.
 If you added any *Assay* to an existing ISAtab file and reload this file, they new *Assay* will appear for selection as well.
 Already imported *Assays* can not be changed.
 To change them, you first have to remove them and reimport the new versions.

 When uploading, you have to choose your group, project and instrument method.
 If your setting is missing, an user with administration rights has to insert your settings into **MetaDB**.
-Depending on your method, randomization will be done.
+Depending on your method, randomization of your run sequences will be done.

+### Upload

-#### Statistics page
+### Statistics

 ![MetaDB statistics](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/statistics_runs.png "MetaDB statistics")

 On this page you can see some simple graphs about the usage of your resources by project.

-#### User management
+### User management

 Two users are created by default:
 ```